sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### ICA applied to data epochs or continuous data

-I have noticed that the runica() does not include a field for epoch size, so how does ICA recognize the epochs ?
-Doesn't this make a difference to the way ICA is handled ?
+I have noticed that the runica() does not include a field for epoch size, so how does ICA recognize the epochs?
+Doesn't this make a difference to the way ICA is handled?
 **Answer:** Epochs are concatenated before running ICA.
 In ICA, all time points of all epochs are shuffled so that epoch information is irrelevant.